Kevin Hervey

-Kevin Hervey (born July 9, 1996) is an American professional basketball player, who most recently played for Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Kevin Hervey (born July 9, 1996) is an American professional basketball player, who most recently played for U-BT Cluj-Napoca of the Romanian Liga Națională de Baschet Masculin (LNBM) and the EuroCup.
 He played college basketball for UT Arlington.

 College career

 Hervey came into UT Arlington at only 180 pounds before eventually reaching 210 pounds by his senior season.
 Hervey played four years for the Mavericks.
 In his sophomore season, Hervey averaged 18.1 points and 9.8 rebounds per game.
 He missed the last 19 games of the season due to a torn ACL in his left knee.

 As a junior, Hervey averaged 17.1 points and 8.5 rebounds per game but had some lingering effects from the ACL tear in the early season.
 He led the Mavericks to a 27–9 season, the most wins in school history, and NIT quarterfinal run.
 He was named Sun Belt Conference Player of the Year and earned all-district honors from both the National Association of Basketball Coaches and the U.S. Basketball Writers Association.
 Hervey is the second Texas–Arlington player after Marquez Haynes to be named an AP Honorable Mention All-American.
-He was twice named Sun Belt Player of the Week, on December 6, 2016 and February 20, 2017.
+He was twice named Sun Belt Player of the Week, on December 6, 2016, and February 20, 2017.

 As a senior, Hervey averaged 21.1 points and 8.7 rebounds per game.
 He was named to the first-team All-Sun Belt team for the second consecutive year.

 Professional career

 Oklahoma City Blue (2018–2020)

-Hervey was chosen with 57th pick in the 2018 NBA Draft by the Oklahoma City Thunder.
-He became the fourth player from the University of Texas-Arlington to be selected in an NBA Draft, with the last players being selected in 1982.
+Hervey was chosen with 57th pick in the 2018 NBA draft by the Oklahoma City Thunder.
+He became the fourth player from the University of Texas-Arlington to be selected in an NBA draft, with the last players being selected in 1982.
 Hervey averaged 7.2 points, 2.6 rebounds and one assist per game in five summer league games.
 On October 5, 2018, he was signed by the Thunder's G League affiliate Oklahoma City Blue.